Weissblick - Fotolia

 - Detecting problems with network access – for example, bad user log-ins, users accessing the network from unusual locations or at unusual times, user accounts trying to access resources they are not permitted to use;

-- Detecting resources problems – for example, servers with an unusually high CPU and/or memory usage, disk performance issues, users experiencing poor performance or being unable to access files;
+- Detecting resources problems – for example, servers with an unusually high CPU and/or usage, disk performance issues, users experiencing poor performance or being unable to access files;

 - Unusual network activity – for example, unusual or unexpected data flows, overloaded Ethernet switches, systems or services “disappearing” from the network.